 - Geopolitical Risks: The energy sector in India is also subject to geopolitical risks, including tensions with neighbouring countries and supply chain disruptions.
 These risks can impact the operations of energy companies and lead to higher costs and lower profitability.

-In conclusion, the Indian energy sector offers a variety of investment opportunities, from traditional oil and gas companies to emerging green energy stocks.
+In conclusion, the Indian energy sector offers a variety of investment opportunities.
+Starting from traditional oil and gas companies to emerging green energy stocks.

-Investing in green energy stocks promotes sustainable development and offers the potential for high returns as the world moves towards a more sustainable future.
-With government support and increasing demand for renewable energy, green energy stocks in India are poised for growth in the coming years.
+Investing in green energy stocks promotes sustainable development.
+It offers the potential for high returns as the world moves towards a more sustainable future.
+India’s green energy stocks are set to experience growth in the upcoming years.
+This is because of the government support and increasing demand for renewable energy,

 So, let’s do our bid to make India a net zero-emission country by 2070.
 How?
 You could start by investing in smallcase today!

 Current industry expectations project that EV batteries will last between 100,000 and 200,000 miles, approximately 15 to 20 years.
 However, several factors, including climate, driving frequency, and charging habits, can influence battery life.